nikist97/Python-DataStructures/README.md

 **All of these are located in the AbstractDataStructures.py module** <br><br>

 - **_Stack<a name="stack"></a> (First-In-Last-Out)_** <br>
-The Stack's implementation is generic: you can specify the type of elements in the stack in the constructor.
+The Stack's implementation wraps around the python deque object, but is also generic: you can specify the type of elements in the stack in the constructor.
 If not specified, it is set to None and elements of any type can be added to the stack.
 The implementation includes all the common operations of a stack: peek, push, pop, size, etc.<br>

 _API_ :